 They are useless blobs of data unless you know which symbols it represents.

 This issue is relatively well known these days and is commonly described as encodings and character sets.
-A character set is simply a huge, numbered list of characters to draw from.
-An encoding is a mechanism for turning characters into sequences of bits.
-Theoretically they are independent of eachother, but in practice, they are coupled together and the two terms are used interchangeably to describe a particular encoding/character set pair.
+A character set is simply a huge, numbered list of characters to draw from; an 'alphabet' like ASCII or Unicode.
+An encoding is a mechanism for turning characters—i.e. numbers— into sequences of bits.
+For example, Latin-1 uses one byte per character, and UTF-8 uses 1-4 bytes per character.
+Theoretically encodings and character sets are independent of each other, but in practice the two terms are used interchangeably to describe one particular pair.

-For the purposes of security though, encodings are mostly irrelevant, as the problems occur regardless of the encoding used.
+For the purposes of security though, encodings and character sets are mostly irrelevant, as the problems occur regardless of which you use.
+All you need to do is be consistent, making sure your code can't get confused about which encoding it's working with.
 So below, we'll talk about strings above the encoding level, as sequences of known characters.
 Like so:

 They have no intrinsic restrictions on their content.